godotengine/godot-docs/classes/class_navigationagent3d.rst

 :ref:`Vector3<class_Vector3>` **get_final_position** **(** **)**

 Returns the reachable final position of the current navigation path in global coordinates.
-This position can change if the navigation path is altered in any way.
-Because of this, it would be best to check this each frame.
+This position can change if the agent needs to update the navigation path which makes the agent emit the :ref:`path_changed<class_NavigationAgent3D_signal_path_changed>` signal.

 .. rst-class:: classref-item-separator